-Any description of the Phoenician in Scottsdale, Arizona, leaves the indelible impression of a resort that has sailed beyond good taste into the perilous waters of ostenta-tiousness.
-Acres of polished Italian marble spread from the lobby down halls and stairs, under Aubusson carpets, and into elevators, with enough left over to fill every one of the baths in the 647 rooms and suites.
-Mother-of-pearl lines one of its swimming pools and an outdoor Jacuzzi.
-Almost $2 million in art decorates the public spaces.
-Yet even guests who arrive expecting to be appalled, as I did, soon end up falling under the Phoenician's spell, even to the point of happily soaking in that mother-of-pearl Jacuzzi.
+Any description of the Phoenician in Scottsdale, Arizona, leaves the indelible impression of a resort that has sailed beyond good taste into the perilous waters of ostentatiousness.
+Acres of polished Italian marble spread from the lobby down halls and stairs, under Aubusson carpets, and into elevators, with enough left over to fill every one of the baths in the 643 rooms and suites.
+Museum quality art decorates the public spaces.
+Yet even guests who arrive expecting to be appalled, as I did, soon end up falling under the Phoenician's spell.

-From the moment it opened in 1988, this $300 million desert palace set a new standard for resort excellence.
-Architecturally self-effacing, its four- and five-story wings blend into Camelback Mountain, which rises immediately behind.
+Architecturally self-effacing, The Phoenician blends into Camelback Mountain, which rises immediately behind.
 Its rooms stand out not only for those marble bathrooms but also for their size—none is smaller than 600 square feet—and quietly elegant decor in muted desert colors.
-All have lanais, the best with views south across the Valley of the sun.
+All have lanais, the best with views south across the Valley of the Sun.
 More spacious still are the one- and two-bedroom suites with travertine fireplaces in villas below the swimming pool.

-All the accommodations are an easy stroll from 27 intimidating holes of golf laid out through the desert (signs warn "Beware of Rattlesnakes"), a well-designed tennis center with a grass court, a New Age spa and fitness center, a Funicians Club for kids ages 5 to 12, and eight food outlets, which range from the sumptuous Southwestern fare of Windows on the Green to poolside dining and even an ice cream parlor and Internet cafe.
-The newest addition is top-floor J&G Steakhouse, part of the family of renowned restaurateur Jean-Georges Vongerichten.
+All the accommodations are an easy stroll from 27 intimidating holes of golf laid out through the desert (signs warn "Beware of Rattlesnakes"), a well-designed tennis center with a grass court, a New Age spa and fitness center, a Funicians Club for kids ages 5 to 12, and eight food outlets, which range from top-floor J&G Steakhouse, part of the family of renowned restaurateur Jean-Georges Vongerichten to sandwiches, tequilas, and craft brews in Relish Burger Bistro to an ice cream parlor.
 There is scarcely any reason to leave.